 Grace Cathedral is displaying quilted banners on our gun violence altar, in partnership with SJSA, created in its hands-on workshops in schools, prisons, and community centers across the country.
 The powerful imagery that their young artists create in cloth explore gun violence and other issues affecting our communities.

 This month, the banner remembers David Joseph and Ricky Best.
 David, 17 years old, was killed in Austin, Texas in 2016.
 Ricky, age 53, was killed in Portland, Oregon in 2017.

 If you would like to do more now, consider:

 - Supporting the Brady Campaign or Moms Demand Action financially or as a volunteer

-- Check any guns you own are stored safely and securely
+- Checking any guns you own are stored safely and securely

-- Ask about guns in the house and how they are secured when your child is invited to a friend’s home.
+- Asking about guns in the house and how they are secured when your child is invited to a friend’s home.